evan-rf/etachov.github.io/about.md

 permalink: /about/
 ---

-Hi my name is Evan Tachovsky and I am a data guy working for <a href = "https://www.rockefellerfoundation.org/" target = "_blank">The Rockefeller Foundation</a>.
+Hi my name is Evan Tachovsky and I work on data at <a href = "https://www.rockefellerfoundation.org/" target = "_blank">The Rockefeller Foundation</a>.
 Views expressed here are fully my own.

-Right now I'm working on three projects:
+Right now I'm working on four personal projects:

+* Collecting and analyzing a <a href = "https://github.com/etachov/state_of_the_city" target = "_blank">corpus of State of the City speeches</a> from U.S. cities.
 * Understanding the longitudinal effects of algorithms in society, <a href = "http://beltmag.com/the-legacy-of-redlining-in-rust-belt-cities/" target = "_blank">for example</a>.
 * Translating between the math present in the digital and physical worlds, <a href = "http://etachov.github.io/photo/2017/08/27/polar-dendrogram/" target = "_blank">for example</a>.
 * Researching how folk metrics--rules of thumb used to understand complex systems--evolve and influence communication online, <a href = "https://etachov.shinyapps.io/Twitter_Tern/" target = "_blank">for example</a>.